 Myth 3 Creating a Weekly Blog Will Equal Results

 I know this might be confusing because I’m always banging on about the importance of producing content consistently for your site.
 It’s just as confusing as my relationships with my siblings.
 Like, I’d give them a kidney if they needed one, but they sure as hell aren’t borrowing my phone charger.
-Anyway, it is true that websites that create ongoing blog content have a 434% greater chance of ranking highly on search engines.
-But these websites are also websites that are producing quality content tailored to what their potential audience actually wants to read.
+Anyway, it is true websites that create ongoing blog content have a 434% greater chance of ranking highly on search engines.
+But these websites are also websites producing quality content tailored to what their potential audience actually wants to read.

 The thing is, you can write a blog article every single day for your website if you want.
 But if it’s crappy low-quality stuff that no-one cares about – It’s potentially doing more harm than good.
-In fact, there are several of those pesky algorithms we spoke about above that concentrate solely on the quality of the content you publish.
+There are several of those pesky algorithms we spoke about above that concentrate solely on the quality of the content you publish.
 In fact, Google’s Panda Algorithm focused specifically on it.
 It penalised sites with the following;

 - Thin Content – Content with little or no value.
 Often it’s pages for the sake of pages.
 Instead of pages that offer more value.